cshum/levi/README.md

 .use(levi.stopword())
 ```

-Levi provides the typical text processing pipeline: tokenizer, porter stemmer and english stopword filter.
+Levi provides text processing pipeline: Tokenizer, Porter Stemmer, and English Stopwords Filter.
 These are exposed as plugins so that they can be swapped for different configurations.

 ### .put(key, value, [opts])
 ### .del(key, [opts])

-### .searchStream(query)
+### .searchStream(query, [opts])

 * TF-IDF
 * Cosine similarity

-### .liveStream(query)
+### .liveStream(query, [opts])

 `liveStream()` approximates score for live incoming results.
 This is done based on the evaluation of
 [TF-ICF: A New Term Weighting Scheme for Clustering Dynamic Data Streams](http://cda.ornl.gov/publications/ICMLA06.pdf),